FreedomScientific/FSEdit/readme.md

 # FSEdit

-FSEdit is a Windows only Braille editor built on top of the RichEdit control.
+FSEdit is a Windows only Braille editor built on top of a RichEdit control.
 It was originally used on the Freedom Scientific PAC Mate note taker and was tightly integrated with JAWS.

 For the open source release, we made just enough changes to get it to compile under Windows 10.
 Work needs to be done to get it to actually be useful.

 All JAWS specific code has been removed.
 This primarily impacts forward and back translation for which the interface remains but the